SPAMLab/SPAMLab.github.io/grants/landslides.md

 &nbsp;
 #### Spammers:

+**Amanda Mendes de Sousa** (MSc) - Monitoring landslide susceptibility: using UAVs to generate 3D models for slope stability analysis in urban areas

+**Guilherme Pereira Bento Garcia** (PhD) - Detection and monitoring of landslides on natural slopes from integrated application of multispectral images and high-resolution elevation models

 **Helen Cristina Dias** (PhD) - Analysis of manual and semi-automatic shallow landslides inventories and its suitability in predictive models

-**Amanda Mendes de Sousa** (MSc) - Monitoring landslide susceptibility: using UAVs to generate 3D models for slope stability analysis in urban areas
+**Rebeca Durço Coelho** (PhD) - Study of Morphometry and Geotechnical Properties in Landslides Deflagration

 **Lucas Pedrosa Soares** (MSc) - Automatic segmentation of landslide scars in remote sensing imagery with deep learning

-**Guilherme Pereira Bento Garcia** (PhD) - Detection and monitoring of landslides on natural slopes from integrated application of multispectral images and high-resolution elevation models

 **Luiz Fernando dos Santos** (MSc 2017-2020) - Application of High-resolution Digital Terrain Models in slope stability and mass movement analysis